Mary Magdalene de' Pazzi: Mortification

 Medal commemorating the simultaneous canonization of Maria Maddalena de' Pazzi and her fellow mystic Pedro de Alcántara, 1669 (from the Women of the Book Collection, nr.
 7595989, Sheridan Libraries, Johns Hopkins University.

-De' Pazzi was known to practice of mortification, such as scourging herself with a crown of thorns.
+De' Pazzi was known to practice mortification, such as scourging herself with a crown of thorns.

 According to researcher Ian Wilson sometimes she would wear only a single garment but she would tear this off "in order to roll herself on thorns, or give herself another savage beating."
-Wilson described Pazzi as a "florid, sadomasochistic neurotic."
-Asti Hustvedt has written that "Pazzi wore a crown of thorns and a corset onto which she had attached piercing nails.
+Wilson claimed that Pazzi was a "florid, sadomasochistic neurotic".
+According to Asti Hustvedt, Pazzi "wore a crown of thorns and a corset onto which she had attached piercing nails.
 She also walked barefoot through the snow, dripped hot wax onto her body, and licked the wounds of the diseased, including those afflicted with leprosy."

-The anthropologist Eric Dingwall wrote a chapter on Pazzi's masochism and flagellant behaviors in his book Very Peculiar People (1962).

-Psychiatrist Armando Favazza in his book Bodies Under Siege (3rd edition, 2011) has written:
+The anthropologist Eric Dingwall wrote a chapter on Pazzi and her flagellant behaviors in his book Very Peculiar People (1962).
+Psychiatrist Armando Favazza wrote in his book Bodies Under Siege (3rd edition, 2011):

 At about age 37, emaciated and racked with coughing and pain, she took to her bed until she died four years later.
 Her painful gums were so badly infected that her teeth fell out, one by one.
-Her body was covered with putrefying bed sores, but when the sisters offered to move her she warned them off for fear that by touching her body they might experience sexual desires...
+Her body was covered with putrefying bed sores, but when the sisters offered to move her she warned them off for fear that by touching her body they might experience sexual desires ...
 A large statue of her holding a flagellant whip can be seen in her church in Florence, where people around the world still come to pay her tribute.

 According to authors Sasha Alyson and Joe Chapple, 1585 was one of the "earliest recorded cases of masochism, Sister Mary Magdalene de Pazzi begs other nuns to tie her up and hurl hot wax at her."
 Pazzi is said to have found pleasure in being publicly whipped.

-Psychiatrist Kathryn J. Zerbe has written that Pazzi was a sufferer of anorexia mirabilis.
+Psychiatrist Kathryn J. Zerbe that in her opinion Pazzi was a sufferer of anorexia mirabilis.
 She also displayed behavioral symptoms of bulimia.